-Hot on the heels of being featured on the fitness episode of the What’s Up Next Podcast with my friends Doc G & Paul David Thompson, we thought it would be great to cover 9 fitness side hustles that can not only make you money but also keep you in shape.
+Hot on the heels of our feature on the fitness episode of the What’s Up Next Podcast with our friends Doc G & Paul David Thompson, we thought it would be great to cover 9 fitness side hustles that can not only make you money but also keep you in shape.
 We’ve probably made this clear, but physical fitness and health are both huge aspects of our lives.

 Whether you’re a fitness fanatic or someone just starting on your physical pilgrimage, you should be able to find something on this list that will fit your experience level and lifestyle.
 Let’s dive into our 9 fitness side-hustles that’ll get you, or keep you, in shape.

 Personal training is probably one of the first things people think of when it comes to fitness side-hustles.
 It’s the original form of making money while being in shape.
 Based on my experience training people, they know how to do things, they just need someone there to tell them what to do.
 Personal training is mostly an accountability partner.